russhughes/st7789s3_mpy/README.md

       decoded JPG image used (Rows * Columns * 2 bytes, 16bit colors in RGB565
       notation).
 Dynamic allocation is slower and can cause heap fragmentation, so garbage collection (GC) should be enabled.

+- deinit()

+    Frees memory used by buffers and deletes the dedicated GPIO bundle.
+This method should be called before reinitalizing the display without hard resetting the microcontroller.

 - `inversion_mode(bool)` Sets the display color inversion mode if True, clears the display color inversion mode if False.